pulumi/examples/aws-ts-appsync/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Defining an AWS AppSync Endpoint
+# GraphQL Endpoint in AWS AppSync

-This example shows how to setup a basic GraphQL endpoint in AWS AppSync.
+This example shows how to set up a basic GraphQL endpoint in AWS AppSync.
 The endpoint contains one query and one mutation that get and put items to a Dynamo DB table.

 ## Deploying and running the Pulumi App